-According to Indian culture, the art of dance is aimed at experiencing divinity.
-Spiritual pursuits through performing arts have been underlined with deep religious sanctity.
+According to Indian culture, the art of dance is aimed at experiencing divinity within one's own Self.
+Spiritual pursuits through performing arts have been underlined with deep spiritual sanctity.
 The search of the Soul - Jeevatma - for the Supreme - Paramatma - is the underlying current that runs through the entire process of self realization in Indian art and culture.

 The basic approach of our spiritual search revolves around the concept of a single supreme force, that is neither male or female, although this ultimate power is worshipped as Ardhanari in Saivism and Vishnu as the Sole supreme male according to Vaishnavism.
 In the performing arts, particularly in Indian classical dance traditions, this is represented as Heroine – Nayika or Nayaki and Hero - Nayaka - inter-relationship and its emotional manifestations ranging from devotion - Bhakthi - to romance - Shringara - to eroticism.
 This is also known as Nayika or Nayaki Bhava, Madhura Bhakthi, Madhurya Bhakthi or a “divine transgender state”